sopelj/hass-ember-mug-component/README.md

 ![Device View](./examples/device_example.png)

 A custom integration for the Ember Mug for Home Assistant.

-It should work with both the Ember Mug (1 & 2) and the Ember Cup, but I have not tested with the Travel Mug.
+Confirmed working with the standard Ember Mug (1 and 2), Ember Cup (2) and Travel Mug (1).
-Please let me know if you have another one and are willing to help test it.
+If you have another device, and it works or doesn't, please let me know.

 The actual Mug logic has been moved to [an external library](https://github.com/sopelj/python-ember-mug) as per the guidelines in Home Assistant.
 So if you have issues with the mug's internals and not the integration with home assistant please [raise issues there](https://github.com/sopelj/python-ember-mug/issues) :)